These Podiatrist-Approved Shoes for Nurses Are Perfect for Standing All Day Long

-We updated this article in June 2022 to add more information about each featured product, based on extensive research done by our team (and that of our sister team at the Good Housekeeping Institute).
+We updated this article in February 2023 to add more information about each featured product, based on extensive research done by our team.

 When your profession involves anything from running alongside a gurney to standing for hours in the ER or operating room, the right shoes are a must.
-Being on your feet all day puts your lower extremities under a lot of stress.
-So if you’re consistently wearing unsupportive shoes, you could develop achy arches, joint pain, and other uncomfortable foot-related issues.
+After all, being on your feet all day puts your lower extremities under a lot of stress.
+So if you’re consistently wearing unsupportive shoes, you could develop achy arches, exacerbate plantar fasciitis, joint pain, and other uncomfortable foot-related issues.
 That’s where the best shoes for nurses—or for anyone who stands for long periods of time—come to the rescue.

 Fortunately, there are lots of footwear options perfect for people who stand all day—you just have to know what to look for.
 It’s important to choose shoes that have good non-slip grip for dashing between patients, as well as extra cushioning that supports nurses who are up on their feet for hours.
 But not all shoes are made equally, so we spoke with experts to find the best shoes for nurses.